1. What do the students already know about it?

 5. Think 2-Dimensional

-How can your students create a two dimensional representation of the worksheet subject?
+How can your students create a two dimensional representation of the printable subject?
 Painting, drawing, printing, cut and paste, cartooning, tearing colored paper, self -portraits and wet chalk are all possibilities.

 6. Think 3-Dimensional

-How can your students create a three dimensional representation of the worksheet subject?
+How can your students create a three dimensional representation of the printable subject?
 Clay, cardboard layers, cardboard structures, paper mache, sticks and glue, recycled objects, rocks and pebbles, wet sand and pasta and glue are all possibilities.

 7. Write a list of questions about the subject

 Ask your students what they would you like to know about the subject on the worksheet?
 This can be done individually, in small groups or on the board with the class.